yujiosaka/headless-chrome-crawler/README.md

 ### class: HCCrawler

-HCCrawler provides methods to launch or connect to a HeadlessChrome/Chromium.
+HCCrawler provides methods to launch or connect to a Chromium instance.

 ```js
 const HCCrawler = require('headless-chrome-crawler');